University of North Alabama: Residences

-East Campus

-The University of North Alabama encompasses two campuses, following a decision in June 2006, by the university's board of trustees to purchase J.W.
-Powell School from the Florence City Schools.
-The East Campus houses several academic units, including the Office of Continuing Studies and Outreach and the Human Environmental Sciences' state-of-the-art Culinary Facility.
-The Culinary Arts program is the only four-year Culinary Program in a public institution of higher learning in Alabama.

 Academic organization

 Classification and accreditation

 According to the Carnegie Classifications of Institutions of Higher Education, the University of North Alabama is considered an M1; Master's Colleges and Universities: Larger Programs.
 UNA is a mid-sized, four year institution accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 Degrees conferred

 The University of North Alabama's five colleges offer degree programs in more than 80 different areas of study.
 UNA conferred 1,304 undergraduate degrees and 643 graduate degrees in the 2020–2021 academic year.

 Cum laude honors are conferred to graduates with a GPA of 3.5-3.69.
 Magna cum laude honors are conferred with a GPA of 3.70-3.89.
 Summa cum laude honors are conferred with a GPA of 3.9 or higher.

 Programs

-The University of North Alabama offers 219 bachelor's degree programs and concentrations, 45 master's degree programs, 3 education specialist degree programs, 1 doctoral program, and 4 micro-credentials.
+The University of North Alabama offers 219 bachelor's degree programs and concentrations, 45 master's degree programs, 3 education specialist degree programs, 3 doctoral programs, and numerous certificates and micro-credentials.
 UNA is composed of five colleges: